-Shared Lives is a National idea rolled out to Local Authorities to encourage citizens to help share the lives of vulnerable adults.
+Shared Lives is a national idea rolled out to Local Authorities to encourage citizens to help share the lives of vulnerable adults.
 It is an excellent scheme that encourages people within communities to help vulnerable adults and get paid, while saving the state significant sums of money.

-Our advice is that any Local Authority requesting an opinion should be clear about the information it is seeking (responsibilities of the role including physical, emotional, psychological and ethical) and should expect to pay for the report or better still, employ an appropriately qualified occupational health assessor to make this judgement.
+Our advice is that any Local Authority requesting an opinion should be clear about the information it is seeking (responsibilities of the role including physical, emotional, psychological and ethical) and should expect to pay for the report or better still, employ an appropriately qualified occupational health assessor to make this judgment.